Aliens Colonial Marines

 Rumours of Cancellation

-Rumours circulated at the end of 2008 that Sega were thinking of dropping the game altogether because they were concerned the game wouldn’t be delivered on time and on budget.
+Rumours circulated at the end of 2008 that Sega were thinking of dropping Aliens Colonial Marines altogether because they were concerned the game wouldn’t be delivered on time and on budget.
 Development was suspended for a short time.
-In February 2009, Sega announced Aliens vs. Predator, and Aliens: Colonial Marines was left in limbo.
+In February 2009, Sega announced Aliens vs. Predator, and Aliens Colonial Marines was left in limbo.
 There were rumours Sega had cut funding on the game and was looking for another developer to take over.
-Gearbox were still developing the game but Sega wanted to put all their effort into AvP which was further in development than ACM.
-There were occasional news articles throughout 2009 insisting ACM was still alive.
-2010 was another quiet year for ACM.
-In September 2010, Gearbox showed some screenshots of ACM at the PAX convention.
+Gearbox were still developing the game but Sega wanted to put all their effort into AvP which was further in development than Aliens Colonial Marines.
+There were occasional news articles throughout 2009 insisting Aliens Colonial Marines was still alive.
+2010 was another quiet year for Aliens Colonial Marines.
+In September 2010, Gearbox showed some screenshots of Aliens Colonial Marines at the PAX convention.
 In December 2010, high quality footage of the 2008 teaser trailer leaked online.

-In June 2010, Sega announced the game will be released in Spring 2012.
+In June 2010, Sega announced Aliens Colonial Marines will be released in Spring 2012.
 They released a teaser trailer as well as a new promotional screenshot.
 The game was featured at E3 2011 and they revealed it would be released for Wii U too.
 The game featured at Gamescon and PAX.
 A new trailer was released in August 2011 for the Gamescon/Pax conventions.
 In September 2011, they released a 11-minute gameplay video that was shown at E3.
 The game was featured at the PAX East convention in April 2012 where they showed off some singleplayer/multiplayer footage.
-In May 2012, Sega revealed that that game had been delayed until February 2013.
+In May 2012, Sega revealed that Aliens Colonial Marines had been delayed until February 2013.
 They also posted a new trailer.
 Some gameplay footage was released for E3 2012 in June.
 Over the months, developer diaries and various screenshots were released.
 In December 2012, Corporal Hicks posted a report about a preview event he attended organised by Sega.
-At the end of the 2012, Sega released a new Story Trailer.
-A few more trailers have been released in 2013 so far: Alien Hive, TV Commercial and Kick Ass trailer.
-The PC system requirements was also posted by us in January 2013.
+At the end of 2012, Sega released a new Story Trailer.
+A few more trailers were released in 2013: Alien Hive, TV Commercial and Kick Ass trailer.

 You can full the full news archive for Aliens Colonial Marines here.